amir-kedis/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-In this Project we will learn more about data structures and functions availabe in Python
+In this Projet we will learn more about data structures and functions availabe in Python